Bridgman, Michigan

 Bridgman is a city in Berrien County in the U.S. state of Michigan.
-The population was 2,291 at the time of the 2010 census.
+The population was 2,096 at the time of the 2020 census.

 History

 There was a place in this area known as Plummer's Pier.
 In 1856 lumbermen founded Charlotteville in this area.

 Bridgman itself begins with the village of that name platted by George C. Bridgman in 1870.
 It was centered on a railroad station opened that year.

 The Bridgman post office, with ZIP code 49106 opened with the name "Laketon" on November 11, 1862.
 The name changed to Bridgman on April 9, 1874.
 Bridgman later expanded by annexing the area that had previously been Charlotteville.
 The town is famous for being the location of the 1922 Bridgman Convention, a clandestine communist planning meeting in 1922 that was broken up by Federal Bureau of Investigation agents and local authorities.

-Weko Beach

-Weko Beach is one of the key attractions of Bridgman.
-It is situated on the shores of Lake Michigan and is connected to Warren Dunes State Park on its South border.
-Visitors can walk from Weko Beach into Warren Dunes State Park, nearly three consecutive miles of beach.

 Geography

 According to the United States Census Bureau, the city has a total area of 2.93 sqmi, of which 2.90 sqmi is land and 0.03 sqmi is water.